-I first head about Blue Zones about 4 years ago.
-I couldn’t believe there were places in the world where reaching 100 years old was considered common, let alone being a healthy, active 100-year-old.
-My first impulse was to learn what made these people different, and why these zones were considered some of the happiest and healthiest places on Earth.
+I first heard of Blue Zones about 4 years ago.
+I was amazed to learn there were places in the world where reaching 100 years old was considered common, let alone being a healthy, active 100-year-old.
+I wanted to learn what made these people different, and why these zones were considered some of the happiest and healthiest places on Earth.

 What are Blue Zones?

 Blue Zones are communities of people around the world who live longer than the average human.
 But what’s more, these people don’t just live longer, they’re also quite active and relatively healthy up until the end of their lives, and have lower cases of disease compared to places like America.

 The five Blue Zones are:

 - Sardinia, Italy